Frankly My Dear

 Riley Martinez

-I'm not sure I agree about Graphics Pipeline.
-To me, it seemed more like HLSL.
+I'm not sure I agree about Optimization.
+To me, it seemed more like Optimization.

 Riley Martinez